jmatth11/chebi/README.md

 ## Multiplexed Messaging

 The spec allows for messages to be grouped by top-down of topic, client socket, and message channel.
-This allows large messages to not clog up the pipeline if smaller messages can be proessed quicker.
+This allows large messages to not clog up the pipeline if smaller messages can be processed quicker.

 ## Examples